rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 	return render_to_response('infectome_app/cohort.html', context_dict, context)
 ```

-With these basic tools, each view presented our choice of table or plots, directly pulled from the Python code.
-For the latter, we took advantage of python visualization libraries, including `Matplotlib` and [`Seaborn`](http://stanford.edu/~mwaskom/software/seaborn/).
-As a simple example, the patient view presented a sortable and searchable table of all infections detected in that patient, using intutive percentile measurments.
+With these basic tools, each view could be easily populated with any dataframe or plot directly pulled from python.
+As a simple example, the patient view presented a sortable and searchable table of all infections detected in that patient (displaying percentile measurments).

 <div class="imgcap">
 <img src="/assets/Infectome_4.jpg" width="100%">
 </div>

-Similarly, plots can be passed back to the `.html` by funtions in `views.py`.
+For plotting, we took advantage of `Matplotlib` and [`Seaborn`](http://stanford.edu/~mwaskom/software/seaborn/).
+Conveniently, plots could be passed to any template from `views.py`.

 ```python
 def my_view_plot(request,p1,p2):